libp2p/specs/pubsub/gossipsub/README.md

     if |peers| < D_low:
        select D - |peers| non-mesh peers at random and add them to the mesh if |peers| > D_high:
-       select |peers| - D mesh peers at random and drop them from the mesh sleep t
+       select |peers| - D mesh peers at random and remove them from the mesh sleep t
 ```
-The parameters of the algorithm are `D` which is the target degree, and
+The parameters of the algorithm are `D` which is the target degree,
-two relaxed degree parameters `D_low` and `D_high` which represent
+and two relaxed degree parameters `D_low` and `D_high` which represent
 admissible mesh degree bounds.

 In order to maintain consistency in the network, peers exchange
 control messages notifying their immediate peers in the mesh of state
 changes.
 These are `GRAFT` and `PRUNE` messages that indicate the
 addition or removal of a peer to the overlay mesh.
 The router reacts
-to these messages by adding and removing peers from the mesh
+to these messages by adding and removing peers from the local view of
-respectively.
+the mesh respectively.

 ## The gossipsub protocol